nexusformat/definitions/manual/source/design.rst

     =================  =====================  ==========

-For the NeXus spherical coordinate system, the order is implicit and is given in the next example.
+For the NeXus spherical coordinate system (described in the legacy section below), the order is implicit and is given in the next example.

 	.. compound::